 I have nothing against Nikki, even if she said that I could’ve gotten better results if I’d just stick to the program, but at the same time progress won’t be as evident on my small and thin frame.
 So we’ll never know.

-“If you think you can do it better why don’t you just make your own 5 day detox?”
+“If you think you can do it better why don’t you just make your own 5 day detox?
+Or, if you’re feeling brave, 14 day detox?”
 I’ll never say never, but it will have to be something you can live by, not a quick fix, but an introduction to a permanent lifestyle.
 Sadly, this doesn’t appeal to many.